jross765/JGnuCashLibNTools/doc/developer/select-securities.md

 ### Selecting a Security Object with an ID

-This section overlaps with the previos one, and there is a reason for it:
+This section overlaps with the previous one, and there is a reason for it:

 Once you have the
 `GnuCashCommodity`/`GnuCashSecurity`